 Meg Urry looks to build better links between academia and industry by connecting students and professors with astronomers in all fields worldwide.

-Our third annual AAS Astronomy Ambassadors workshop on effective outreach will be held at the 225th AAS meeting in Seattle, Washington, in January.
-Applications are due by 20 October 2014.
+There's still space available in the AAS Astronomy Ambassadors workshop on effective outreach to be held at the 225th AAS meeting in Seattle, Washington.
+Apply by Monday, 27 October 2014.

 The NASA/IPAC Extragalactic Database team seeks feedback on your NED usage and your priorities for potential new or improved features.
 Deadline: 30 November 2014.

 The Society is saddened to learn of the passing of member Gerhard Neukum, who passed away 21 September 2014.

 The Large Synoptic Survey Telescope, now under construction, has a new science advisory committee, and its members are open to any input you'd like to provide to the project.

 With no dues increase and a "stellar" lineup of benefits, there isn't a better time than now to renew your commitment to the AAS.